SusheelThapa/AidSys-Back-End/README.md

    _This will be helpful if you are working in Open Source Project So, why not to pratice via this project_

-3. If you find any thing that is usual while running project, you can create issue and **try avoiding to say it using DM**
+3. If you find anything that is usual while running project, you can create issue and **try avoiding to say it using DM**